aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 ```

 There are three balance changes in this transaction:
-1. A withdrawal of `1000` of `0x1337::my_coin::MyCoin` from the sending account `0x810026ca8291dd88b5b30a1d3ca2edd683d33d06c4a7f7c451d96f6d47bc5e8b`
+1. A withdrawal of `1000` of `0x1337::my_coin::MyCoin` from the transaction sending account `0x810026ca8291dd88b5b30a1d3ca2edd683d33d06c4a7f7c451d96f6d47bc5e8b`
 2. A deposit of `1000` of `0x1337::my_coin::MyCoin` to receiving account `0x5098df8e7969b58ab3bd2d440c6203f64c60a1fd5c08b9d4abe6ae4216246c3e`
-3. A gas fee `2200` of `0x1::aptos_coin::AptosCoin` from the transaction sending account `0x810026ca8291dd88b5b30a1d3ca2edd683d33d06c4a7f7c451d96f6d47bc5e8b`
+3. A gas fee `2200` of `0x1::aptos_coin::AptosCoin` from the sending account `0x810026ca8291dd88b5b30a1d3ca2edd683d33d06c4a7f7c451d96f6d47bc5e8b`

-To retrieve the withdrawal information you can take these steps:
+To retrieve the withdrawal information:
 1. Scan the `changes` for `0x1::coin::CoinStore<CoinType>`.
 Note the `CoinType` is a generic signifying which coin is stored in the store.
 In this example, the `CoinType` is `0x1337::my_coin::MyCoin`.
-2. Retrieve both the `guid` for `withdraw_events`.
+2. Retrieve the `guid` for `withdraw_events`.
 In this example, the `guid` contains `addr` `0x810026ca8291dd88b5b30a1d3ca2edd683d33d06c4a7f7c451d96f6d47bc5e8b` and `creation_num` `3`.
-3. Scan for events with this `guid`, and extract the event associated with it.
+3. Scan for events with this `guid` and extract the event associated with it.
 In this example, it is the `0x1::coin::WithdrawEvent`.
-4. The `amount` field will be the number of `CoinType` removed from the account in the `guid`.
+4. Note the `amount` field will be the number of `CoinType` removed from the account in the `guid`.
 In this example, it is `1000`.

 To retrieve the deposit information, it's the same as withdrawal except:
 1. The `guid` used is under `deposit_events`
 2. The `amount` will be a positive increase on the account's balance.
-3. The event's name will be `0x1::coin::DepositEvent`
+3. The event's name will be: `0x1::coin::DepositEvent`

 To retrieve the gas fee:
 1. The `gas_used` field must be multiplied times the `gas_unit_price`.
 In this example, `gas_used=20` and `gas_unit_price=110` so the total gas coins withdrawn is `2200`.
-2. Gas is always `0x1::aptos_coin::AptosCoin`
+2. Gas is always: `0x1::aptos_coin::AptosCoin`

 To retrieve information about the number of decimals of the coin:
-1. You can retrieve the number of decimals for a coin via it's `0x1::coin::CoinInfo<CoinType>`.
+1. You can retrieve the number of decimals for a coin via its: `0x1::coin::CoinInfo<CoinType>`
 2. This will be located at the address of the coin type.
-In this example, you would need to lookup `0x1::coin::CoinInfo<0x1337::my_coin::MyCoin>` at address `0x1337`.
+In this example, you would need to look up `0x1::coin::CoinInfo<0x1337::my_coin::MyCoin>` at address `0x1337`.

 :::tip
 If you always use the events in this manner, you won't miss any balance changes for an account.
-By monitoring the events, it will include any balance changes in the `0x1::coin::CoinStore`:
+By monitoring the events, you will find all balance changes in the `0x1::coin::CoinStore`:
 1. Coin mints
 2. Coin burns
 3. Coin transfers
 4. Staking coins
 5. Withdrawing staked coins
-6. Transfers not derived from coin::transfer
+6. Transfers not derived from `coin::transfer`

 :::

-To create some sample data to explore see ["Your first transaction"](../tutorials/your-first-transaction).
+To create some sample data to explore, conduct ["Your first transaction"](../tutorials/your-first-transaction).

-To learn more about coin creation see ["Your First Coin"](../tutorials/your-first-coin).
+To learn more about coin creation, make ["Your First Coin"](../tutorials/your-first-coin).